smalljvm/SmallJ/README.md

 # VM startup & development
 - The VM is located in the ./VM folder.
-- It is developed with OpenJDK v15, so install that first, or something similar.
+- It is developed with OpenJDK v17, so install that first.
   Using for modern Java features is encouraged to keep the VM source code compact.
 - For VM development, using Visual Studio Code is recommended also.
   The VSCode workspace in the root folder contains the settings to build, run and debug the VM.